Home > Resources for Worship > Services of Worship > this page

 The Service of Worship

 This service of worship is intended to be used as a Good Friday evening service.
-It is usually combined with a shortened Tenebrae service immediately following, so that the Stations of the Cross become the meditative introduction to Tenebrae.
-In this service, banners are used for the Stations.
+It can combined with a shortened Tenebrae service immediately following, so that the Stations of the Cross become the meditative introduction to Tenebrae.
+Or, as written here, the Service of Darkness is incorporated into the sequence of the Stations.
+In this service, banners are used for the Stations depicting the eight main events in the Gospels.
 They do not depict scenes but rather use various kinds of crosses as symbolic of the sequence of events.
-The banners are hung around the sanctuary during Lent beginning on Ash Wednesday, and then moved to a large room for the Good Friday service.
-In this service, the eight main events in the Gospels are used for the Stations.
+The banners are hung around the sanctuary during Lent beginning on Ash Wednesday.
+They can be used in the sanctuary or moved to a large room for the Good Friday service.

 The service itself is not intended to be particularly solemn, but it is usually presented very simply and modestly.
-The songs are all done a capella.
-For some songs, a single violin or flute provides an appropriate reflective interlude between the Stations.
+The songs are often done a capella.
+For some songs, a single violin or flute can provide an appropriate reflective interlude between the Stations.
 The service should not be rushed.
 Leaders should not be afraid of short times of silence to allow personal prayer and reflection.

-The service usually begins with the people seated or standing together in the center of the room as the initial Scripture and prayers are offered.
+If the service is done in a sanctuary, the banners can either be left on the walls or presented on the platform for each Station.
+If the stations are to be "walked," the service usually begins with the people seated or standing together in the center of the room as the initial Scripture and prayers are offered.
 Then as a group they move together to stand before the various Stations as the Scriptures and meditations are read.
 If the group is large and the room is big enough, there can be two or three groups moving independently to the different stations, as long as they are done in order.
 In most cases, it is better to designate someone to lead the people's readings to provide cues.
+The Scripture and reflective meditation can be read by one or more readers at each station.
+Usually a pastoral leader offers the prayers following each meditation.

 A powerful visual symbol for the service is to have someone carry a large rough hewn wooden cross on their shoulder as s/he leads the people during the entire journey of the Stations.
 S/he can wear a simple rough robe (or an alb* if it is plain) and no shoes.
 Leaders can also wear plain robes or albs, but should not wear stoles.
 The cross should be large enough to require some effort to carry.
 While it might be tempting to enhance this visual with a crown of thorns and simulated blood, too much visual effect begins to diminish the power of the symbol as a focus for meditation.
 Most such visual symbols communicate because they evoke reflection, not because they depict detail.